Accounting for Accruals

 5,300

 The balance sheet provides information about the entity's assets, liabilities, and equity.
-In our example we have assets: cash in the amount of $4,500, and accounts receivable of $800; liabilities include only salaries payable amounting to $500; and, finally, equity consisting of contributed capital of $3,500 and retained earnings with a $1,300 balance.
+In our example we have assets: cash in the amount of $4,500, and accounts receivable of $800; liabilities only include salaries payable amounting to $500; and, finally, equity consisting of contributed capital of $3,500 and retained earnings with a $1,300 balance.

 The statement of cash flows follows: